AI-Powered Field Filling

 • Forms completed in 25-60 seconds instead of 10-30 minutes per form: a team processing 50 applications per day eliminates most of the manual entry, freeing staff to review rather than type

-• Parallel group filling means processing time doesn't scale linearly with field count — a 200-field form takes roughly the same time as a 30-field form for the AI
+• Parallel group filling means processing time does not scale linearly with field count - a 200-field form takes roughly the same time as a 30-field form

-• Conditional logic prevents a common submission error class: fields that should stay blank (because a prior answer was "No") no longer get accidentally populated
+• Conditional logic prevents a common submission error: fields that should stay blank because a prior answer was "No" no longer get accidentally populated

-• Text overflow handling means long legal descriptions, full addresses, and detailed job duties don't get hard-cut at an arbitrary character limit
+• Text overflow handling means long legal descriptions, full addresses, and detailed job duties do not get hard-cut at an arbitrary character limit

-• Confidence flags make the review step faster: instead of checking every field, reviewers check the 2–5 that the AI flagged as uncertain
+• Confidence flags make the review step faster: instead of checking every field, reviewers check the 2-5 flagged as uncertain

 • Format conversion eliminates the lookup-and-reformat step: dates, phone numbers, names, and addresses come out in whatever format the form requires